“An ounce of prevention is worth a pound of cure.”

 Summer is the time to take advantage of the warm and dry weather.
 It’s going to be easier to move about the property, especially inspecting the roof or upper elevations of the building.
 This means being more thorough, not to mention a lot safer.

 Painting accomplishes much more than adding to the appearance of a property.
-Paint is the first line of defense against destructive elements like sun,
+Paint is the first line of defense against destructive elements like sun, wind and rain.
+Most of today’s paints are water-based latex or acrylics, and they work best when being applied to warm, dry surfaces.

 The nature of paint, rather than stain, is that it forms a protective coat on the surface of the material and doesn’t soak right into the fibers or pores.
 When applied to a wet and cold surface, paint never gets a chance to set properly and remains tacky.
 Also, the trapped moisture under the paint film will try to escape once the temperature warms and the humidity drops.
 This causes blistering and peeling, which ruins the surface and wastes all the time and money it took to apply the paint.